open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-jaeger/README.md

 Install the exporter on your application and pass the options, it must contain a service name.

+Furthermore, the `host` option (which defaults to `localhost`), can instead be set by the `JAEGER_AGENT_HOST` environment variable to reduce in-code config.
+If both are set, the value set by the option in code is authoritative.

 ```js
 import { JaegerExporter } from '@opentelemetry/exporter-jaeger';